 Classics Honor Society

-St. Olaf College has an active chapter (Delta Chi) of Eta Sigma Phi, the national Classics honor society.
-Students enrolled in the fourth semester of Greek or Latin are eligible to be elected.
-Delta Chi has twice hosted the the Eta Sigma Phi national convention (1985 and 2005) and will do so again on March 22-24, 2019.
+St. Olaf College has an active chapter (Delta Chi) of Eta Sigma Phi, the collegiate honorary society for Classical Studies.
+Students enrolled in the fourth semester of Greek or Latin are eligible for membership.
+Delta Chi has hosted the Eta Sigma Phi national convention three times (1985, 2005, and 2019).

 After St. Olaf

 St. Olaf graduates have recently completed or are now enrolled in M.A., M.A.T., or Ph.D. programs in Classics, Archaeology, Near Eastern Studies, or Medieval Studies at Indiana University, Pennsylvania State University, the University of Arizona, the University of British Columbia, the University of California-Los Angeles, the University of Chicago, the University of Colorado-Boulder, the University of Georgia, the University of Glasgow, the University of Illinois-Urbana/Champaign, the University of Limerick, the University of Massachusetts-Amherst, the University of Minnesota, the University of Southampton, the University of Texas, the University of Virginia, and Washington University-St. Louis.